 At this current time, we completely understand the concerns and the uncertainty that coronavirus (COVID-19) is causing and we as a company are doing everything, we can to help any of our students that may be affected during these unprecedented times.

 We want you to know that the health and wellbeing of our residents and our staff, is of the utmost importance to Torsion Students.

 As we continue to monitor the current situation very closely, we continue to follow the advice given by Public Health England, the NHS and the Foreign Commonwealth Office as well as monitoring updates from the Universities.
 We will update our procedures in line with the latest Government guidance and update any changes here.

 WHAT ARE WE DOING?

-For those students who are joining us in September 2020, we have introduced risk-free booking for 2020-21.
+For those students who are joining us in September 2021, we have continued our risk-free booking for 2021-22.

 Risk-free booking, we have you covered even if.